 Throughout the construction of the eco lodge there have been two distinct, but interrelated aspects; Natural building and permaculture.
 We plan on learning by doing and sharing the knowledge we already have, and offer volunteers the same opportunity.

-Duties will include: general cleaning and maintenance of the site, feeding and cleaning the barn (we have a bunch of chickens, 2 goats, 2 pigs, 4 dogs and 1 cat), assisting with building and renovating, general daily jobs, cooking, cleaning of accommodations etc. As we come closer to our opening date, we've found ourselves with a lot of work to do and and in need of help to get it done on time.
+Duties will include: general cleaning and maintenance of the site, feeding and cleaning the barn (we have a bunch of chickens, 2 goats, 2 pigs, 4 dogs and 1 cat), assisting with building and renovating, general daily jobs, cooking, cleaning of accommodations etc.

 So, come and join us at Cara Creek Eco Lodge, gain and share experience, and make life-long friends along the way!

-Cara Creek Eco Lodge´s facilities on site include a natural swimming pool, a wood fired hot tub, an outdoor gym, and a river front yoga deck.
+Cara Creek Eco Lodge´s facilities on site include a natural swimming pool, a wood fired hot tub, an outdoor gym, and a river front yoga space.
 There is a natural creek with a rock jump and a private river beach.
 We have a restaurant/cafe, providing delicious meals and snacks.